 Once you’ve looked at the overall picture, it is important to narrow it down and concentrate on interventions or policies where change is desired, areas where equity issues might be a factor or areas where there is controversy and clear guidance is needed.
-Formal priority setting is an important process that should be transparent, systematic and carried out according to the governance processes you have put in place during your planning stages (see Section 2 and Organisation and budgeting).
+Formal priority setting is an important process that should be transparent, systematic and carried out according to the governance processes you have put in place during your planning stages (see Section 2 and the Project planning module).
 This will result in clearer definitions of target conditions or interventions, target populations and intended end users of the guideline for your final scope (see Section 6).
-These definitions will also be used to develop research questions for your evidence synthesis (see Forming the questions).
+These definitions will also be used to develop research questions for your evidence synthesis (see the Forming the questions module).

 The G-I-N McMaster Guideline Development Checklist recommends prioritising topics according to specific criteria such as high prevalence and burden of disease, avoidable mortality and morbidity, high cost, emerging diseases or emerging care options, variation in clinical practice and rapidly changing evidence.
 Input from key stakeholders (particularly consumers) can help inform the prioritisation of these topics.
 For example, the developers of the International evidence-based guideline for the assessment and management of Polycystic Ovary Syndrome (PCOS) 2018 surveyed over 1800 consumers to help with various scoping activities such as priority setting of outcomes.
 Results from the scoping search or considerations of equity can also help you prioritise topics.